mikebohdan/criterium/README.md

 Multimodal distribution detection.
 Use kernel density estimators?

+## Non-Goals

+Expressions are evaluated inside a function call.
+We deliberately do not seek ultimate accuracy for very quick expressions where the function overhead may be significant.

 ## Releasing

 To release, run the `release.sh` script.
 This requires that you have